MartinBriand/personal-website/README.md

 * Create a backend for a Secret Santa app
 * Create a backend for a polling app
 * Create a front end for all this apps

+More specifically, there is a GitHub Project associated with the repository.